 Lupron has been found to reduce endometrial pain in the pelvis and abdomen.
 It’s been prescribed to treat endometriosis since 1990.

-Doctors discovered that women taking Lupron had reduced formation of hardened endometrial tissue and lesions after monthly treatment when taken for six months.
+Doctors discovered that women taking Lupron decreased signs and symptoms for patients with endometriosis after monthly treatment when taken for 6 months.

-Additionally, Lupron has been found to reduce pain during sexual intercourse when taken for at least six months.
+Additionally, Lupron has been found to reduce pain during sexual intercourse when taken for at least 6 months.

 According to researchers, its efficacy is similar to that of danazol, a testosterone medication that can also reduce estrogen in the body to ease endometrial pain and symptoms.